 The right help, at the right time

 Whether it be an intervention, private rehab, or specialist addiction counsellors there are many ways to get help and Port of Call can assist you with all of them.
+Our blogs, for example, ‘My son has a drug addiction’ could help guide the next steps you take.
 We will give you a free and confidential assessment over the telephone and can then help you to navigate towards the most appropriate course of treatment and support for you and your family.
+Family support is available at a lot of alcohol and drug rehabs, so you are never alone.
 Please call our free phone line on 0800 002 9010, we are ready and willing to help you.

 NCADD (National Council on Alcoholism and Drug Dependence).